vitormesquita/Malert/README.md

 <img src="https://github.com/vitormesquita/Malert/blob/develop/Malert/Assets/fourthExample.gif" width="250">
 <img src="https://github.com/vitormesquita/Malert/blob/master/Malert/Assets/all.gif" width="250">

-Malert came to facilitate make custom alert views, introducing as `UIAlertViewController`.
-Malert allows you make some custom configurations to show your alert as your application layout.
+Malert came to facilitates custom alert views as `UIAlertViewController`.
+Malert allows you to personalize your alertView so that it matches your application layout

-Malert can display one or a queue of alerts and you can to display alert with some animations.
+Malert can display one or a queue of alerts and you can also display alert with some animations

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

-- Xcode 8.0+
+- Xcode 9.0+
 - Swift 3.0+

 ## Installation